Search for the isospin-violating decays $\boldsymbol{\chi_{cJ}\to\Lambda\bar{\Sigma}^{0}+c.c.}$ and $\boldsymbol{\eta_{c}\to\Lambda\bar{\Sigma}^{0}+c.c.}$: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 \textbf{Acknowledgement}

 The BESIII Collaboration thanks the staff of BEPCII (https://cstr.cn/31109.02.BEPC) and the IHEP computing center for their strong support.
 This work is supported in part by National Key R\&D Program of China under Contracts Nos.
-2025YFA1613900, 2023YFA1606000, 2023YFA1606704; National Natural Science Foundation of China (NSFC) under Contracts Nos.
+2025YFA1613900, 2023YFA1606000, 2023YFA1606704; Beijing Natural Science Foundation (BJNSF) under Contract No. JQ22002; National Natural Science Foundation of China (NSFC) under Contracts Nos.
 11635010, 11935015, 11935016, 11935018, 12025502, 12035009, 12035013, 12061131003, 12105100, 12192260, 12192261, 12192262, 12192263, 12192264, 12192265, 12221005, 12225509, 12235017, 12342502, 12361141819; the Chinese Academy of Sciences (CAS) Large-Scale Scientific Facility Program; the Strategic Priority Research Program of Chinese Academy of Sciences under Contract No. XDA0480600; CAS under Contract No. YSBR-101; 100 Talents Program of CAS; The Institute of Nuclear and Particle Physics (INPAC) and Shanghai Key Laboratory for Particle Physics and Cosmology; ERC under Contract No. 758462; German Research Foundation DFG under Contract No. FOR5327; Istituto Nazionale di Fisica Nucleare, Italy; Knut and Alice Wallenberg Foundation under Contracts Nos.
-2021.0174, 2021.0299, 2023.0315; Ministry of Development of Turkey under Contract No. DPT2006K-120470; National Research Foundation of Korea under Contract No. NRF-2022R1A2C1092335; National Science and Technology fund of Mongolia; Polish National Science Centre under Contract No. 2024/53/B/ST2/00975; STFC (United Kingdom); Swedish Research Council under Contract No. 2019.04595; U. S. Department of Energy under Contract No. DE-FG02-05ER41374; Beijing Natural Science Foundation (BJNSF) under Contract No. JQ22002.
+2021.0174, 2021.0299, 2023.0315; Ministry of Development of Turkey under Contract No. DPT2006K-120470; National Research Foundation of Korea under Contract No. NRF-2022R1A2C1092335; National Science and Technology fund of Mongolia; Polish National Science Centre under Contract No. 2024/53/B/ST2/00975; STFC (United Kingdom); Swedish Research Council under Contract No. 2019.04595; U. S. Department of Energy under Contract No. DE-FG02-05ER41374;